jkalleberg/DV-TrioTrain/README.md

 ## Background

 The existing DeepVariant models were only trained on human data.
 Previous work built species-specific DeepVariant models for [mosquito genomes](https://google.github.io/deepvariant/posts/2018-12-05-improved-non-human-variant-calling-using-species-specific-deepvariant-models/) and [the endangered Kākāpō parot](https://www.biorxiv.org/content/10.1101/2022.10.22.513130v1.full).
-We built DeepVariant-TrioTrain (DV-TT) to enable us to re-train DeepVariant for cattle, bison, and yak genomes while incorporating allele frequency data from over 5,500 published Bovine samples, making DV-TT the first tool to expand [the existing Allele Frequency model](https://doi.org/10.1186/s12859-023-05294-0) into non-human, mammalian genomes.
-Our work developing DV-TT illustrates the limitations of applying models built exclusively with human-genome datasets in other species.
+We built TrioTrain (DV-TT) to enable us to build custom DeepVariant models for cattle, bison, and yak genomes.
+Our custom models also incorporate allele frequency data from over 5,500 published Bovine samples, making DV-TT the first tool to expand [the existing Allele Frequency model](https://doi.org/10.1186/s12859-023-05294-0) into non-human, mammalian genomes.
+Our work illustrates the limitations of applying models built exclusively with human-genome datasets in other species.
 Our findings also suggest comparative genomics approaches in deep learning model development offer performance benefits over species-specific models.

 ### How does TrioTrain work?